 Fix has somewhat of a dual personality, mainly due to its location on the ever-busy Elizabeth Street.
 Proof perhaps that the long lunch will never die, Fix does healthy daytime trade, with a high ratio of suited customers.
 At night, that mood shifts into a more relaxed gear, though the constants of the wine-friendly European/Asian menu and the relaxed but deeply informed service of Knox and crew remain constants.

 With about 250 wines on the list, Knox offers 100 of these by the glass or half-litre flask.
-Through the magic of Coravin, about 40 percent of that vinous century are premium offerings, available in 50 ml pours and increments thereof.
+Through the magic of Coravin, about 40 percent of that vinous century are premium offerings, with all listings (bar the fizz) available in both 75ml and 125ml pours.
 While Knox is clearly a fan of natural wines, you won’t find any dogma at Fix.
-Knox’s agenda is a very personal one, to have a list that reflects his self-described “eclectic” tastes, the wines that engage him right now.
+His agenda is a very personal one, to have a list that reflects his self-described “eclectic” tastes, the wines that engage him right now.
 And if you’re in any doubt about what interests and engages him, aside from the selections themselves, the list is punctuated with anecdotes, explanations, maps and articles, ranging from the edifying to the amusing.
 Indeed, it’s enough to keep any lone diners engaged right through their meal, and well beyond.